- M.Ed. in Early Childhood Special Education, Peabody College of Vanderbilt University

-- FSHS 310 Early Childhood (on campus and online)
+- ECED 310 Early Childhood (on campus and online)

-- FSHS 313 Pre-professional Experience in Early Childhood Unified
+- ECED 313 Pre-professional Experience in Early Childhood Unified

 Katie Thompson-Laswell has worked in the early childhood field for about 25 years.
 During that time, she has been fortunate to work in almost every early childhood setting.
-She has worked in early childhood special education classrooms as an assistant and head teacher; provided home visiting early intervention services to a wide variety of families, including military families overseas in Germany and Spain; provided consultation services for home and center child care facilities; worked as the program development coordinator and infant/toddler program coordinator of the K-State Child Development Center and has taught a variety of college courses on a wide variety of early childhood topics both at Highland Community College and, for the past nine years, at Kansas State University.
+She has worked in early childhood special education classrooms as an assistant and head teacher; provided home visiting early intervention services to a wide variety of families, including military families overseas in Germany and Spain; provided consultation services for home and center child care facilities; worked as the program development coordinator and infant/toddler program coordinator of the K-State Child Development Center and has taught a variety of college courses on a wide variety of early childhood and human development topics for the past 11 years, at Kansas State University.

 She earned her Bachelor of Arts in Child Psychology (with a minor in theater) from Ohio State University.
 She earned her Master of Education in Early Childhood Special Education from Peabody College of Vanderbilt University.
 She began a doctoral program in organizational leadership while overseas.
 She chose not to continue in the program since it would have prevented her from actually seeing Europe!
 Throughout her educational career, the emphasis of her studies was the education and care of infants and toddlers.
 Much of her career experience has been with the youngest of children in her field.
 She also spent a great deal of her career pursuing one of her great passions - caring for and educating very young children with disabilities.

 Thompson-Laswell is the mother of two very wonderful and very talkative children, plus a very large dog named Charlotte and an energetic pound puppy with a penchant for escape and destruction named Ozzy.
-Her son, Jack, is almost 14 years old and taller than she, and her daughter, Lena, is 8 years old.
+Her son, Jack, is almost 17 years old and taller than she, and her daughter, Lena, is almost 12 years old.

-You might see her doing CrossFit or hiking on Konza Prairie, two of her favorite activities outside of work and parenting.
+You might see her hiking on Konza Prairie, one of her favorite activities outside of work and parenting.
 Her family loves seeing shows at McCain Auditorium and the Chapman Theatre, as well as seeing movies at the local movie theater.